You are here

 [At this point there is a gap in the historic record, in which Fleegello purportedly tried to formulate a regorous mathematical framework for MTT, and demonstrate that CLs provide a complete, novel MT framework for representing multi-particle systems.
 His failure to complete this project apparently led Fleegello to doubt his own competence and worth as a natural philosopher / physicist, and to destroy all related material in a fit of despair shortly before his death.

-Physicists eventually did develop a complete multi-time quantum theory that supplanted standard single-time QFT, in which the connections among elementary non-gauge particles (mainly fermions, plus non-gauge bosons unknown to Fleegello) inherently define spacetime, and PCLs are dictated by gauge symmetries within an MT context.
-For every non-gauge particle type, there is a pair of operators that create or destroy, respectively, one such particle (including its own proper time line).
+Physicists eventually did develop a complete MTT that supplanted standard single-time QFT.
+Here the connections among elementary non-gauge particles (mainly fermions, plus non-gauge bosons unknown to Fleegello) inherently define spacetime, and PCLs are dictated by MT gauge symmetries.
+For every non-gauge particle type, there is a pair of operators that create or destroy, respectively, one such particle, including its own proper time line (typically beginning and ending on the world line of another non-gauge particle, e.g. during a collision).
 For every gauge boson, there is a pair of operators that create or destroy, respectively, a CL between two specified points on particle world lines.
 Operator commutation relations ensure the appropriate symmetries of quantum states.]

 Insofar as CLs specify 3D direction vectors, they also define (probability amplitudes for) the relative 3D positions of all causally connected particles in a system, regardless of their number.
 Yet CLs should be capable of establishing a 3D spatial framework even without these inherent 3D direction vectors.